dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-complement-modes.md

 # BarcodeComplementModes

-`BarcodeComplementModes` is a parameter to control how to complement the missing parts of a barcode.
+`BarcodeComplementModes` determines how to complement the missing parts of a barcode.
 It consists of one or more modes, each mode is an implement to complement the barcode.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |